Tach-Ignite/tach-ra-web/docs/password_protection.md

 ## Setting the username and password

-To set the username and password, you need to set the following variables within the `.env.secrets` file:
+To set the username and password, you need to set the following variables within the `.env.secrets.local` file:

 ```bash
 TACH_PASSWORD_PROTECTED_USERNAME=someusername
 TACH_PASSWORD_PROTECTED_PASSWORD=somepassword
 ```

-To set the password for the local environment, use `.env.secrets.local`.
-To set the password for the dev environment, use `.env.secrets.dev`.
+To set the password for the target environment, use `.env.secrets.local`.

 ## Removing password protection